schriftgestalt/GlyphsSDK/Python Templates/README.md

 ## Troubleshooting and Debugging

 Check *Console.app* for error messages to see if everything went right.
-You can also output your own debug code to *Console.app* using the plugin’s own `self.logToConsole()` function.
+You can also output your own debug code to *Console.app* using the plug-in’s own `self.logToConsole()` function.

 > Tip: Enter 'Glyphs' into Console.app’s search field to filter for the relevant messages.